 Address: Carrer de Mallorca, 401, 08013 Barcelona

 “Templo Expiatorio de la Sagrada Familia” / Basilica and Expiatory Church of the Holy Family or simply La Sagrada Familia is possibly Antoni Gaudí’s most famous creation that attracts millions of visitors from all over the world every year to Barcelona.
 This unfinished church (A UNESCO declared world heritage site) bears Gaudí’s trademark modernism style and its construction was driven by Gaudí’s deep rooted faith, and perhaps that is why he is often referred to as “God’s Architect”.
 By the time of Gaudí’s death in 1926, a fraction of the work was completed (he devoted his life to this project and was also buried here) and continues to this day, aided by modern technology.
 Gaudí’s architectural style borrows from Gothic and Art Nouveau elements which are essentially showcased as ornate forms and structures with curved surfaces (think of wavy, undulating forms).
 Gaudí’s architectural marvel contains his signature style on the different structures of the church such as the mosaic windows in the interior but there are also sketch like geometric, sharp lines used for the statues of Jesus, Mary and other holy Biblical figures adorning the different levels of the church as you enter it.
 Being a prime attraction, there is always a huge crowd and line to get in.
 I highly recommend getting tickets in advance to skip the purchase line (please bear in mind that tickets are timed and you should be at the entrance a few minutes prior to the time printed on your ticket).
-Also, there are several options when it comes to buying a ticket and the most basic one (like what we got at 15 Euros/ticket) does not offer an audio guide or access to the towers.
+Also, there are several options when it comes to buying a ticket and the most basic one (like what we got at 15 Euros/ticket) does not offer an audio guide or access to the towers ( buy fast track tickets with access to the passion tower here).
 You can access this first stop on your self guided Barcelona Gaudí tour either via the subway (stop name is “Sagrada Familia” and is served by the blue line L5 or purple line L2 and is right next to the church) or public buses or taxi (Uber or download the myTAXI app which is what we used).
 I highly recommend the HOLA BCN card which was a lifesaver for us for in those three days in Barcelona since it gives you unlimited ride access to the Metro and bus and can be purchased from one of the vending machines at any Metro station.
 We stayed at the beautiful Moods Catedral boutique hostel (superb location and friendly staff) which was a stone’s throw away from the Jaume I station and used our Hola BCN card to the max during our three days in Barcelona to explore the city.

 Barcelona Gaudí architecture tour: Casa Batlló